sbt/sbt/src/sphinx/Getting-Started/Setup.rst

 .. code-block:: console

+    apt-get update
     apt-get install sbt

-to grab the latest release of sbt.
+to grab the latest typesafe stack release of sbt.
 If sbt cannot be found, dont forget to update your list of repositories.
 To do so, run: